Restored Eating Disorders Services

 Contact: 01202 492147.

 Boys, girls, men and women from all types of background and ethnic groups can suffer from eating disorders.
 Eating disorders are a way of coping with feelings that are making you unhappy or depressed.
 It may be difficult to face up to and talk about, feelings like anger, sadness, guilt, loss or fear.
 An eating disorder is a sign that you need help in coping with life, and sorting personal problems.

 Conditions as complex as eating disorders mean that there are variations in the typical signs, and not all symptoms will apply to all people.
 You may feel that you have a mixture of anorexia and bulimia, or alternate between them.
-Some people also find they are affected by an urge to harm themselves or abuse alcohol or drugs.
-Even if you don’t have these symptoms if you are worried and upset by something, anything, it is important you find someone to talk to.
+Some people find they have urges to harm themselves or abuse alcohol or drugs.
+Even if you don’t have these symptoms, it is important you talk to someone.
 Don’t bottle it all up.